-There we have the traditional triple combo of a lobster soup (in reality the delicious Icelandic Langoustine), a Minke Whale steak, and finally, for those who dare, fermented shark.
+We have the traditional triple combo of lobster soup (in reality, the delicious Icelandic Langoustine), a Minke Whale steak, and finally, for those who dare, fermented shark.

-The soup has been called “The world’s greatest lobster soup.”, and I have to agree it’s right up there, where the Langoustine melts in your mouth with its rich flavor.
-Next up, it was the Minke whale steak, which tastes like a cross between beef and tuna.
+The soup has been called “The world’s greatest lobster soup.”
+I agree it’s right up there, where the Langoustine melts in your mouth with its rich flavour.
+Next up was the Minke whale steak, which tastes like a cross between beef and tuna.
 Finally, we tried out the notorious fermented shark, which tastes like old cheese with a hint of ammonia.
 Have you tried it?

 Rick enjoyed it all, even the rotten shark.
-I guess being a world traveler like he is, very open to experimenting the food of other cultures.
+I guess being a world traveller like he is, he is open to trying and liking the food of other cultures.

 Some Icelandic dishes are purely based on survival, and the fermented shark is a perfect example of that.

 Fresh fish, a Skyr dessert and Icelandic beer

 We continued our food journey, and next on the menu was a fresh-caught fish at Geysir Bistro, the excellent Cod in a light batter with fresh potatoes.

 Lastly, we ended where we started and had a delicious dessert made out of Skyr, the unique Icelandic dairy product.

 It was a great foodie walk around the centre of Reykjavik with my new friend Rick Steves.
 After great fun and good conversation, it ended with an Icelandic drink in hand, a craft beer called Einstök White Ale.

 We can recommend the Rick Steves guidebook about Iceland.
-It’s full of good advice on how to travel around our beautiful country, and of course, tips about tours and activities like our Reykjavik Walking Tours or even better the Reykjavik Food Tours.
+It’s full of good advice on how to travel around our beautiful country and tips about tours and activities like our Reykjavik Walking Tours or, even better, the Reykjavik Food Tours.